scaleoutsean/awesome-solidfire/README.md

 ThinProvisioning : 1
 Timestamp        : 1970-01-01T00:00:00Z
 ```
-- Please do not confuse AccountID with custom "owner" attribute; large Kubernetes or Hyper-V cluster can use one AccountID for all Management OS, but volume "owners" can be many (or none, if the key is named differently or not at all used) and the latter is just a custom tag
+- Please do not confuse AccountID with custom "owner" attribute above; large Kubernetes or Hyper-V cluster can use one AccountID for all Management OS, but volume "owners" can be many (or none, if the key is named differently or not at all used) and the latter is just a custom tag
-- In Kubernetes or Docker environments, pay attention to avoid the user of the same volume attribute keys used by NetApp Trident
+- In Kubernetes or Docker environments, pay attention to avoid the use of the same volume attribute keys used by NetApp Trident

 ## Questions and Answers